Discrete field theory: symmetries and conservation laws: Introduction

 \begin{remark} In Table~\ref{tab-translation} we intentionally include no discretization for the Hodge star or products other than exterior, interior, tensor products.
 In all the examples, we have succeeded to avoid them.

 Continuum and discrete notations fit not that well.
-But both are commonly used in their own contexts (except a few new discrete objects, for which we keep the continuum notation in a different~font). \end{remark}
+But both are commonly used in their contexts (except \gram{for} a few new discrete objects, for which we keep the continuum notation in a different~font).

+\move{R12P3}{} Putting a continuum Lagrangian to the required input form is not always possible and can be ambiguous: R12P3{For instance, in Table~\ref{tab-discretization}, electrodynamics can be also viewed as a gauge theory with a $\mathrm{u}(1)$-valued connection.
+This leads to the same continuum Lagrangian but different discretizations.} \end{remark}